 Honestly my only complaint is that I have to track points at all.
 Obviously it requires time and effort to keep track of what you’re eating and a bit of math to make sure you’re staying under-budget.

-That said, points are probably the easiest way to keep track of your healthy food choices, and if you need that accountability and direction, Weight Watchers Freestyle has it.
+That said, points are probably the easiest way to keep track of your healthy food choices, and if you need that accountability and direction, myWW has it.